virtual-vehicle/pointcloudset/README.rst

 #. `open3d <https://github.com/intel-isl/Open3D>`_ - Only for single pointclouds.
 Excellend package, which is used for some
    methods on the PointCloud.
 #. `pdal <https://github.com/PDAL/PDAL>`_ - Works also with pipelines on pointclouds but is mostly focused on single point cloud processing.
-   Pountcloudset is purely in python and based on pandas dataframes.
+   Pointcloudset is purely in python and based on pandas dataframes.
 In addtion pointcloudset works in parallel to process large datasets.

 Citation and contact